watatomo/koori/README.md

 # Koori

 A fork of [Yuki](https://github.com/c-sig/yuki) which is in turn a fork of [Mokuro](https://github.com/kha-white/mokuro).
-Outputs just the Japanese text.
+Automatically OCRs manga pages and outputs the results to TXT file.

 Requires Python 3.10.